Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Driver 1: Energy Abundance.
 If fusion is delayed but solar/storage/nuclear advance, energy abundance still arrives—just slower and more distributed.
 The Foundation can run on renewable grids while waiting for fusion.
 Solar costs have fallen 99% since 1976.
 That trend doesn’t require fusion to continue.

 Driver 2: Labor Abundance.
 If humanoid robots are delayed but narrow AI/automation advance, labor displacement still happens.
 The Labor Cliff still creates political pressure for transition, even without general-purpose robots.
-GPT-4 doesn’t have hands, but it’s already replacing junior lawyers, customer service agents, and copywriters.
+Today’s AI models don’t have hands, but they’re already replacing junior lawyers, customer service agents, and copywriters.

 Driver 3: Cognitive Abundance.
 If AGI is delayed but current AI capabilities plateau, the existing tools are already sufficient for Guild coordination, resource optimization, and Foundation logistics.
 We don’t need superintelligence—we need distributed intelligence at human scale.
 Wikipedia already coordinates millions of edits without employees.
 Linux already coordinates millions of developers without a CEO.
 The “calculation problem” that defeated Soviet central planning is tractable with modern information technology.